 For Gherkin tests, the Run window doesn't open by default.
 If you want to view the Run window as the test runs, you can open it by going to Window > Run Window on the main menu.

 You can use regular SenseTalk scripts to call Gherkin Features.
-With this ability, you can wrap your Features in a SenseTalk master script to dynamically control execution of multiple Features.
-For information about using master scripts, see Running from a Master Script.
+With this ability, you can wrap your Features in a SenseTalk primary script to dynamically control execution of multiple Features.
+For information, see Running from a Primary Script.

 To call a Gherkin Feature from a SenseTalk script, use the RunFeature command with the name of the .feature file as the only required parameter:

 If you use tags in your Feature definitions, you can include tag names as an optional parameter so that you can filter based on elements (e.g., Scenarios) with that tag:

 You can include as many tags as you like.
 For information about how to use tags, see Advanced Gherkin Techniques.